aladinyo/react-form-ui/README.md

 ## Using the application and testing
 to use the app do the following

-1. try to type wrong email and see the error or leave an input emapty and see the error
+1. try to type an uncorrect email or leave an input empty and click on login or sign up and see the error
 2. create an account (use a valid email)
 3. try to create an account with the same email and see the error
-4. login to your account without verifying your email
+4. try to login to your account without verifying your email
 5. now verify your email
 6. try to login to your account with wrong password then with wrong email and see the error
 7. login to your account